 Gentle reheating with a bit of moisture keeps roast turkey leftovers tender and succulent.
-Different heating methods work equally well for frozen or refrigerated leftovers, for turkey that was originally cooked at home and for turkey brought home from a deli rotisserie.
+Different heating methods work equally well for frozen or refrigerated leftovers, for turkey brought home from a deli rotisserie and when preparing turkey ahead of time for a family feast.

 The U.S. Department of Agriculture recommends that you use roast turkey leftovers within 3 to 4 days for the sake of quality and safety, or that you freeze the leftovers for up to 4 months.